Rejuvenation of Hay & Pasture

 What stocking rate is applied?

-What flexibility do I have in my system for unforeseen circumstances?
+What flexibility do you have in the system for unforeseen circumstances?

-Soil moisture is the most important variable when rejuvenating a forage stand.
+Soil moisture is the most important variable when rejuvenating a forage stand and must be considered in timing and method of rejuvention.

-The Beef Research School video, Maximizing Production on Forage Acres, discusses considerations when deciding whether to rejuvenate a pasture or not (0:44), importance of soil fertility (2:43), logistics of forage seeding if re-establishing a stand (3:44), and grazing management (5:50).
+The Beef Research School video, Maximizing Forage Acres, discusses considerations when deciding whether to rejuvenate a pasture or not (0:44), importance of soil fertility (2:43), logistics of forage seeding if re-establishing a stand (3:44) and grazing management (5:50).

-Determining the best option for rejuvenation must be based upon long-term overall objectives.
+Determining the best option for forage rejuvenation should be based upon short- and long-term overall objectives.
 The up-front costs for many rejuvenation methods may be significant, therefore careful evaluation and planning are necessary.
 Questions to consider include:

 • How soon are results expected and how long will the effect last?